Our Hearthstone Dungeon Run guide contains boss details, tips, strategy advice and details of the best Treasure and Passive upgrades available.

 Hero Power: Unknown.
 2 Mana.
 Give your minions +1 / +1

 GEORGE AND KARL

-Hero Power: Unknown.
+Hero Power: Divinity.
 2 Mana.
 Give all your minions Divine Shield

 Hero Power: Rat Race - 2 Mana.
 Summon two 1 / 1 Rats.